-The Ian Donald Gold Medal is awarded once a year to an individual who has made an outstanding scientific contribution to the field of Ultrasound in Obstetrics and Gynecology.
+The Ian Donald Gold Medal is awarded once a year to an individual who has made an outstanding scientific contribution to the way ultrasound is practiced in Obstetrics and Gynecology through research and innovation.

 Ian Donald Gold Medal Winner, 2018

 Jan Deprest MD PhD FRCOG is Professor of Obstetrics and Gynaecology at the KU Leuven (B) and UCL (UK).
 He has a research interest in fetal surgery, in particular to antenatal interventions to modulate fetal development in case of congenital birth defects.

 He directs the clinical fetal surgery program in Leuven, and sets up the program at University College London Hospital to treat fetuses with spina bifida and congenital diaphragmatic hernia, funded by the Great Ormond Street Hospital Charity.

 Dr Gregory DeVore has pioneered work in the identification of congenital heart defects using 2D, 3D, 4D, and color Doppler ultrasound.
 As a result of Dr DeVore’s research, he has published numerous studies in the peer-reviewed medical literature describing the use of fetal echocardiography to detect fetuses with Down syndrome and other chromosomal defects.
 Dr DeVore has the highest detection rate reported in the medical literature for the detection of Down syndrome using Genetic Ultrasound.